vgorloff/mc-blog/blog-posts/swiftui-in-vst2/index.md

 ![File AttenuatorVST2UI.xcconfig in Project settings](./04-target-build-settings.png)

 Now all build errors are gone.
-We can start consuming `AttenuatorEditor` in `AttenuatorProcessor` bu implementing changes shown below.
+We can start consuming `AttenuatorEditor` in `AttenuatorProcessor` by implementing changes shown below.

 ```cpp
 // AttenuatorProcessor.hpp